Marwanleprodu91670/muscle-legend-lite-hub-elerium-library-/README.md

     targetPlayerName = text  -- Update the target player name when the textbox is filled end)

--- Add label "Target Player" under the Kill tab Kill:AddLabel("Target Player")
+-- Add label "Target Player" under the Auto Punch toggle Kill:AddLabel("Target Player")

 -- Default values for the toggles